 Anxiety is a singular word that encompasses a variety of psychological disorders that can affect mood, social, and work life.
-Anxiety can present in many forms and range in severity.
+Anxiety can present itself in many forms and range in severity.
 Although pharmaceutical drugs are the traditional method of treating anxiety, it may not work for everyone.
 Some patients cannot tolerate the side effects, or they don’t see enough of an improvement.

-Many Licenced Providers will provide a Terpography of their cannabis strains.
+Many Licenced Producers will provide a Terpography of their cannabis strains.
 The Terpography details the primary Terpenes found in that particular marijuana plant at the time of harvest.
 Terpenes are the aromatic oils found in the plant, of which over 100 have been discovered thus far.
 These oils vary based on the variety and can change with age, soil, weather, and even time of day.

 Limonene & Linalool